heroku-examples/terraform-heroku-peered-redshift/README.md

 ![Diagram of example private space app connecting to a Redshift Cluster in a peered AWS VPC](doc/figure1.png)

+You can read about this architecture in the Heroku Dev Center article: [Peering Amazon Redshift with Heroku](https://devcenter.heroku.com/articles/peering-aws-rds-aws-redshift-with-heroku).

 ## Requirements

 1. A Heroku Enterprise Account